vyrjana/DearEIS/docs/source/guide_data.rst

 Processing data sets
 --------------------

-DearEIS includes a few functions for processing data sets: averaging, interpolation, and subtraction.
+DearEIS includes a few functions for processing data sets: averaging, interpolation, addition of parallel impedances, and subtraction of impedances.
 All of these functions are available via the **Process** button that can be found above the table of data points (:numref:`data_tab`).
 The results of these functions are added to the project as a new data set (i.e., without getting rid of the original data set).